Top 13 FMLA Mistakes Employers are Still Making

 Additionally a designation notice is also required within 5 days of leave.
 Failure to adequately notify employees of FMLA usage has resulted in massive fines and penalties for employers.

-Too often managers are not trained well enough about FMLA to recognize an FMLA leave or to understand the protection that employees gain from the law.
+Too often managers are not trained well enough to recognize FMLA leave or to understand how the law works.
 Remember that an employee doesn’t have to specifically invoke FMLA leave to qualify for leave.

-The courts have ruled that if an employee provides enough information to the employer for the employer to know that the leave should have been FMLA covered, that the employer must abide by FMLA law.
+The courts have ruled that if an employee provides enough information for the employer to know that the leave qualifies, the employer must abide by FMLA law.

 This means that if an employee mentions a serious health condition and a manager doesn’t recognize the leave as FMLA qualified, the employer might be found out of compliance.
 This could be as simple as an employee taking time off work to care for a parent who had an overnight stay at the hospital.